5 Types of Heat Exchanger – Definition, Parts and Application [Complete Guide]

 Condensers are defined as those heat exchanging devices which are used to take vapor or gas (which is heated) and cool them to their condensation point which results in changing of vapor or gas into liquid form.

-5. Other Heat Exchanger Variants: ( Types )
+5. Other Heat Exchanger Variants: ( Types of Heat Exchanger )

 Heat exchangers are used for various of different applications in various of industries.
 Therefore, some heat exchangers variants are used which is suitable for particular type of specification and requirement of application such as fan cooled heat exchangers, air cooled heat exchangers and adiabatic wheel heat exchangers.